shyaboi/openflagsapi/readme.md

 # Flag API
-this is a flag API currently in beta
+this is a flag API currently in αlpha

 # Use Case
 The main usage intention for this flag API is to simply have an endpoint for a  <img src="image.svg"> html. or any other information helpful to users in JSON object form related to maps.